Meet your teachers

 Assistant Head of School and Head of Mathematics

 I joined Cheadle Hulme High School in September 2000 and during this time have taken on a variety of roles of responsibility.
 For four years, I led the development of mathematics as Subject Leader and was then a founder member of the house team, tracking academic progress as Head of Citius House.
-For the last three years, I have been involved in a wider leadership role within the Trust, taking secondments to support schools in special measures.
+For the last three years there, I was involved in a wider leadership role within the Laurus Trust, taking secondments to support schools in special measures.

 I am currently completing a Master’s degree in Education and as an advocate for life-long learning, fully embrace the school’s vision and ethos.

-Although I will be taking on the role of Assistant Headteacher at Laurus Cheadle Hulme, I am excited to also be leading the teaching and learning within the mathematics department.
+Although my role is Assistant Headteacher at Laurus Cheadle Hulme, I also lead the teaching and learning within the mathematics department.

-There is a very strong ethos that has been developed throughout my time at Cheadle and I am excited to have the opportunity to share the mathematical culture and pedagogy with the students at Laurus Cheadle Hulme.
+There is a very strong ethos that has been developed throughout my time at Cheadle Hulme High School and I am excited to have the opportunity to share the mathematical culture and pedagogy with the students at Laurus Cheadle Hulme.

-The mathematics department at Laurus Cheadle Hulme will be passionate about teaching and learning and this will be the driving force behind our classroom practice.
-We will promote a “can do” approach to learning, through the development of problem solving skills, encompassed within a mastery approach to our curriculum.
+The mathematics department at Laurus Cheadle Hulme is passionate about teaching and learning and this is the driving force behind our classroom practice.
+We promote a “can do” approach to learning, through the development of problem-solving skills, encompassed within a mastery approach to our curriculum.